districtr/districtr/docs/03toolsplugins/brusherasetools.md

 must be deactivated just as `this.tool` must deactivate.

-Since this tool is only responsible for nothing more complicated than the rendering of itself in the toolbar, it functions largely the same as the same function in `Tool`.
+Since this tool is only responsible for nothing more complicated than the rendering of itself in the toolbar, its renders largely the same as the `Tool` would.

 ## The `BrushToolOptions` class